 How my wife helped me to realize what I didn’t know

-It’s embarrassing to admit it now, but back then, there was a lot I didn’t know about being in a relationship.
+It’s embarrassing to admit, but back then, there was a lot I didn’t know about being in a relationship.
 For example, when we had an argument, after a few angry exchanges, I would leave the apartment and stay away for hours, “cooling off.”
 When I returned, I never spoke about what had happened, and hoped she wouldn’t either.
 That was the way my parents did it, and that was what I learned.

 One day, when I returned, she asked me, “how do you think I feel when you leave in the middle of a fight?”
 Truthfully, I had never thought about it.
 “I feel cut off and abandoned,” she said.
 I felt awful.
 I thought she knew that I left so that the fight wouldn’t escalate.
 I was protecting her.